UNLV Policies for all Students

 Academic Policies

 UNLV recognizes that generative artificial intelligence is a rapidly changing technology that is creating both new opportunities and challenges.
 Transparency and accountability are expected with the use of generative AI.
-Just as UNLV requires appropriate citations and references for any sources used in classroom work, research, or academic writing, acknowledgement when using generative AI is expected.
-If using AI, you are generally expected to check any information generated by an AI platform for inaccuracies as generative AI can produce incorrect information.
-You should contact your instructor for clarification and policies on how you may or may not use generative AI in coursework.
+UNLV expects that students will provide appropriate acknowledgment when using generative AI, just as we require appropriate citations and references for any sources used in classroom work, research, or academic writing.
+If using AI, you are generally expected to check any information generated by an AI platform for inaccuracies, as generative AI can produce incorrect information.
+You should always check every syllabus for clarification and policies on how you may or may not use generative AI in coursework.
+Contact your instructor if that information is not available in the syllabus.
 Improper use of generative AI as described by the university Student Academic Integrity Policy or outlined by your instructor is a form of academic misconduct.

 The University requires all members of the University Community to familiarize themselves with and follow copyright and fair use requirements.
 You are individually and solely responsible for violations of copyright and fair use laws.
 The University will neither protect nor defend you, nor assume any responsibility for student or employee violations of fair use laws.
 Violations of copyright laws could subject you to federal and state civil penalties and criminal liability, as well as disciplinary action under University policies.
 Additional copyright policy information is available.